pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

            filename.rsplit('.', 1)[1] in ALLOWED_EXTENSIONS
 ```

-Finally, we conclude by adding in the resource class for `ViewEditDelete`
+Finally, we conclude by adding in the resource class for `ViewEditDelete` also in the `/api/controllers/files.py` module.

 ```
 class ViewEditDelete(Resource):